Trần Văn Lắm: Early life

 The son of a well-to-do ethnic Chinese real estate owner, Tran Van Lam was born in Saigon Cholon.
-He was educated at Hanoi University and trained as a pharmacist.
+He was educated at Hanoi Medical University and trained as a pharmacist.
 He was the founding Secretary General of the Vietnam Pharmacists Association before his election to the Saigon City Council in 1952, near the end of French colonial rule.

 Rise to power

 He moved up to the national legislature and was speaker of the Constituent Assembly in the 1950s and the majority leader of the Assembly after that.
-In 1961, President Ngo Dinh Diem appointed him ambassador to Australia and New Zealand.
+In 1961, President Ngô Đình Diệm appointed him ambassador to Australia and New Zealand.

-A soft-spoken urbane diplomat fluent in French and English, he remained in the post after Diem's assassination in 1963.
+A soft-spoken urbane diplomat fluent in French and English, he remained in the post after Diệm's assassination in 1963.
 Mr. Lam returned to private life as chairman of the Vietnam Commercial and Industrial Bank from 1964 to 1967.
 In 1969 he became the minister for foreign affairs of South Vietnam.